I3S-ESSnet/Documents/wp3/deliveries/d3-3-1_lessons_learned.md

 ## Experience with implementation of blueprint and deployathons
 * "Agile approach", not sufficient to apply guidelines and requirements.
 Agile and team approach.
-* Windows containters
+* Containerisation of services and applications - Windows containters
-* Add from document Implementing blueprint
 * Security issues

 ## Concluding remarks